Rod MacDonald: Recent work

 After two decades in Greenwich Village, MacDonald moved to south Florida in 1995, where he often performs as a solo guitarist-singer.
 He is also lead singer of the Dylan cover band Big Brass Bed, named "Best Folk Band" in 2016 by the New Times Broward-Palm Beach, and performs with the Humdingers, with Irish singer Tracy Sands, and with songwriter George Goehring's show "My Life in the Brill Building".
 The Palm Beach Post has called him one of the "Ten Magnificent Musicians of Palm Beach County".
-In June 2013 New Times Broward-Palm Beach named him #6 of "Ten Greatest South Florida Folksingers Of All Time."
+In June 2013 Broward Palm Beach New Times named him #6 of "Ten Greatest South Florida Folksingers Of All Time.".
 Since 2006 he is also an instructor for the Florida Atlantic University (Lifelong Learning Center), hosting the lecture and performance series "Music Americana", where he was awarded the Distinguished Faculty Award in 2012.

 Style

 A tenor with a clear voice and wide range, MacDonald is often cited for both his musicality and the content of his songs about political and social events: "Rod MacDonald is a brilliant folk singer and composer.
 His melodic songs possess words that go straight into your heart and soul."
 The Press Of Atlantic City ...
 "A poet with a lot on his mind who has never allowed himself to make points at the expense of making music."
 The Boston Globe ...
 "True to the folk tradition, MacDonald is not afraid to get political, take chances, and perhaps shock some people....MacDonald's place in the folk hall of fame is assured by his 'A Sailor's Prayer,' a hymn-styled tune that many people have mistaken for a traditional song."
 All-Music Guide.

 Although usually labeled a folk singer, his musical styles include rock, pop, country, light jazz, and blues.
 In addition to his work in Greenwich Village and Florida, he has written extensively of experiences on US Indian reservations and in Europe, living in Italy from 1989 to 1992.